wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

 You can install and configure the Wazuh server and Elastic Stack, following a distributed deployment process.
 In this type of deployment, the components are installed on separate hosts.
 Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.

-The Wazuh server can be installed as a single-node cluster or as a multi-node cluster.
+The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
+Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
+Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

 - **Single-node cluster**: The single-node installation is performed on only one host where the Wazuh manager, the Wazuh API, and Filebeat are installed.
 This method is easy to maintain, requires few resources, does not require a network load balancer.

 - **Multi-node cluster**: The multi-node installation process consists of installing several Wazuh server nodes on different hosts that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.

-For information following a distributed deployment process, check the :ref:`Wazuh cluster <wazuh_cluster>` section.

 Wazuh Cloud